KevinLise/Training---M1W1/README.md

 # Training-M1W1
 # Class Attendance Checker

-#Presentacio

-Hello, my name is Kevin Escorcia.

-This project is called Class Attendance Checker.
-It is a simple Python program that evaluates student attendance.

-The program asks the user to enter the number of classes attended and checks the result using conditional statements.

-Finally, the program shows if the attendance is low, medium, or high.

 ## Description

 This project is a simple Python program that evaluates student attendance.

 It is a basic script that analyzes the number of classes attended.
 The program is a simple example of conditional logic in Python.

+## Presentation

+Hello, my name is **Kevin Escorcia**.

+This project is called **Class Attendance Checker**.
+It is a simple Python program that evaluates student attendance.

+The program asks the user to enter the number of classes attended and checks the result using conditional statements.

+Finally, the program shows if the attendance is **low**, **medium**, or **high**.

 ## How it works